pen-pad-revival/pen-pad-revival.github.io/index.md

     * Thanks to [Håkan Örman](https://liu.se/en/employee/hakpe59) for providing remote login to a working Clinergy demo installation at Linköping University (It is still used in teaching!)

 ## Help wanted
-* Experd/nerd-competence needed for exploring and documenting how the old Windows XP based Clinergy demo can be installed and run in emulators on Linux, Mac OS and Windows 10+
+* Experd/nerd-competence needed for exploring and documenting how the old Windows XP based Clinergy demo can be installed and run in emulators on Linux, macOS and Windows 10+
 * Website editing
 * Creation of pedagogical material from interviews and PEN&PAD-related papers (focused video snippets, transcriptions, summaries, tutorials etc.) in order to inspire a new generation of developers, clinicians and informaticians to revive the PEN & PAD approach using the tools available today.